INN/docs/staffing/onboarding/largo-umbrella-setup.md

 4. Edit your host computer's `/etc/hosts file` by adding the line `192.168.33.10 project.vagrant.dev` to the end of the file.

-5. Check that [http://project.vagrant.dev](http://project.vagrant.dev) points to the correct site.

-6. Click the "Users" tab.
+5. Back in the WordPress admin, click on the "Users" tab.

-7. Under "Add Existing User", enter superadmin as the username and choose the "Administrator" role.
+6. Under "Add Existing User", enter superadmin as the username and choose the "Administrator" role.

 **SNAPSHOT**: Let's save our progress now.
 In your command line, take another snapshot with (substitute in the name of the project):